steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/07_Detect_Problems/README.md

 The Sock Shop product management has been planning a revamp of the shopping cart technology.
 The line of business has been promoting this project internally, which caught executive eyeballs.
 So much that the new <b>carts</b> service development was fast-tracked and there is a huge pressure to push it in production.

 The day for the release of the new <b>carts</b> service is coming soon, everyone's excited... :partying_face:
-... except the dev team who is concerned by the quality, as there was no time test properly. :cold_sweat:
+... except the dev team who is concerned by the quality of the release, as there was no time test properly. :cold_sweat:

 But you managed to win your point and negociate a bit of time to do some testing!